- When are the best days and times to come?

 Certainly not the little ones.
 We recommend parental guidance for children 13 and under.

-We have plenty of kid-friendly fun, including our Petting Zoo on Saturdays and Sundays thru October 22, 2017 from 1:00 to 5:00pm!
+We have plenty of kid-friendly fun, including our Petting Zoo on Saturdays and Sundays thru October 28, 2018 from 1:00 to 5:00pm!
 We will also be operating a majority of our “kiddie rides,” including our Kiddieland area.
-Don’t forget to watch for our monster parade which begins at 7:00pm through the Park.
+Don’t forget to watch for our monster parade on Saturdays and Sundays (no parade on Fridays) which begins at 5:30pm through the Park.

 Our haunted attractions are designed for all five of the senses.
 Carnivus and the Village have a “Claustrophobia” effect where the “walls” are literally pushing against you.
 The Canobie Lake Hotel has a “claustrophobia” effect where the “ceiling” pushes you towards the floor.
 Strobe lights and Fog effects are used in multiple areas throughout each haunt and throughout the Park.